WTVW: News operation

-With the sale of WTVW to Mission Broadcasting and WEHT to Nexstar Broadcasting and the consolidation of their news operations at WEHT's studios, WTVW removed the 5 – 7 a.m. portion of the morning newscast, shortening it down to two hours starting at 7 a.m. (the 8 a.m. hour retains the Lifestyles format) while the 6 p.m. newscast was shortened to a half-hour at 6:30 p.m. (though the Sunday 6 p.m. newscast remains on WTVW, as WEHT airs ABC programming at that time).
+With the sale of WTVW to Mission Broadcasting and WEHT to Nexstar Broadcasting and the consolidation of their news operations at WEHT's studios, WTVW removed the 5 – 7 a.m. portion of the morning newscast, shortening it down to two hours starting at 7 a.m. (the 8 a.m. hour retained the Lifestyles format until the show moved to the 11 a.m. hour on WEHT in 2015) while the 6 p.m. newscast was shortened to a half-hour at 6:30 p.m. (though the Sunday 6 p.m. newscast remained on WTVW until it was moved to 5:30 p.m. on October 1, 2023, as WEHT airs ABC programming at that time).
 Existing evening anchors Randy Moore and Julie Dolan were moved to the morning newscasts on both stations (with Dolan also co-hosting Local 7 Lifestyles with Stefanie Martinez and anchoring the noon newscast until leaving WTVW/WEHT in 2012), while WEHT anchor Brad Byrd began anchoring the 6:30 and 9 p.m. newscasts (co-anchoring at 6:30 with Shelley Kirk until her departure); several other on-air staff members from both WEHT and WTVW were retained as part of the news department consolidation.

 Both stations rebranded their newscasts as Eyewitness News (returning the title to WTVW after 16 years) on December 1, 2011; as a result of the consolidation of WTVW and WEHT's news operations, the Evansville market had only two local news operations amongst three stations for the next year, the other belonging to NBC affiliate WFIE (CBS affiliate WEVV-TV canceled its newscasts in 2001, after a nine-year run, but relaunched a news department in 2015).
 On August 13, 2012, WEHT and WTVW began broadcasting their local newscasts in high definition, with a new news set, HD cameras and forecasting equipment.